A BRIEF HISTORY OF GAMES AND LEISURE

 At the end of the 19th century bicycling became a popular sport.
 The safety bicycle went on sale in 1885.
 Bicycling clubs became common.

-Reading was also popular in the 19th century.
+Reading was also popular in Victorian Times.
 In 1841 Edgar Allen Poe published the first detective story The Murders In The Rue Morgue.
 The first Sherlock Holmes story A Study in Scarlet was published in 1887 by Arthur Conan Doyle.
 Furthermore many middle class Victorians enjoyed musical evenings when they gathered around a piano and sang.

 Middle class people were also very fond of the theater.
 In the late 19th century there were also music halls where a variety of acts were performed.